lmsdkdev/lemma-sdk-samples/README.md

 ### LemmaSDK sample application

-This repository contains Lemma video SDK sample application.
+This repository contains LemmaSDK sample application.
 Please refer to this application as a reference while integrating LemmaSDK into your Android applications.

 > To run this application and play any ads, you will need the following information: